electricshampoo/TicTacToe-in-Haskell/README.md

-Simple tictactoe game in haskell.
+Simple tictactoe game in haskell with AI.